 Motorcyclists are obviously at increased risk for injury – in fact, a motorcycle wreck almost always results in an injury to the motorcyclist – but when motorcyclists speed, they put other drivers at risk, too.

 Remember, it can be hard to see a motorcycle, especially at intersections.
 Keep your eyes open for motorcycles, and take your time when making turns at intersections.
 Make sure that no vehicles are speeding toward the intersection.
 Sometimes it can take a few seconds to judge the speed of another vehicle.
 Give yourself time to be safe.

-If you've been injured in a motorcycle accident due to the negligence of another driver (driving too fast, for example), contact an Atlanta, Georgia personal injury lawyer immediately.
+If you’ve been injured in a motorcycle accident due to the negligence of another driver (driving too fast, for example), contact an attorney immediately.
 You may be entitled to compensation, but you must act quickly before crucial evidence disappears.
 Call MLN Law at 404-531-9700 to schedule your free consultation.